officialgio/Animated-Login-Form/README.md

 const pathLength = tickMarkPath.getTotalLength();

-// Must have this to work with the strokeDashoffset property gsap.set(tickMarkPath, {strokeDashoffset: pathLength, strokeDasharray: pathLength});
+// Must have this to work with the strokeDashoffset property gsap.set(tickMarkPath, { strokeDashoffset: pathLength, strokeDasharray: pathLength });

 /**
  * Check that the checkbox is checked.
 If so, reveal the blue div and draw the tick